We are searching for

 Yes, disconnecting the battery will reset the airbag light in your vehicle.
 By disconnecting the battery, you are resetting the computer in your vehicle.
 This does the same thing as clearing error codes using an OBD-II scanner tool.
 Use the battery to reset the light to resolve the issue when you don't have an OBD-II tool available.

-If you have an airbag light on your vehicle, there is likely something wrong with your airbag system.
+If you have an airbag light on in your car, there is likely something wrong with your airbag system.
 This is a potential red flag when test-driving a vehicle you're thinking about purchasing.
 Use any warning lights to help you choose whether to purchase a vehicle or not.
 You should also look at a car history report to help you avoid damaged vehicles that have been in serious accidents or neglected by the previous owner.

 Once you understand how airbag warning lights work, how to reset them, and what issues you may have to resolve, you can try to fix the problem and get your warning lights off again.
 Use these tips to keep your vehicle safe and running properly.